tigrisdata/tigris-os-docs/docs/migration/index.md

 flyctl storage create -n some-bucket -o some-org \
     --shadow-access-key your_access_key --shadow-secret-key your_secret_key \
     --shadow-endpoint https://s3.us-east-1.amazonaws.com --shadow-region us-east-1 \
-    --shadow-write-through
+    --shadow-name some-s3-bucket --shadow-write-through
 ```

 This will create a new bucket `some-bucket` in the organization `some-org` and
-will migrate the data from the shadow bucket as the requests come in.
+will migrate the data from the S3 bucket `some-s3-bucket` as the requests come
+in.

 The endpoint and region are provider specific and should be set accordingly.
 You
 can find the endpoint and region for AWS S3 in the